 In 2015 the Native Counselling Services of Alberta (NCSA) transferred the Pimatisiwin, A Journal of Aboriginal and Indigenous Community Health to Te Rau Matatini.

-The official relaunch and rename of the Journal of Indigenous Wellbeing: Te Mauri - Pimatisiwin took place at the Healing Our Spirit Worldwide - The Seventh Gathering, 16November 2015 in Kirikiriroa Hamilton, Aotearoa New Zealand.
+The official relaunch and renaming of the Journal of Indigenous Wellbeing: Te Mauri - Pimatisiwin took place at the Healing Our Spirit Worldwide - The Seventh Gathering, 16 November 2015 in Kirikiriroa Hamilton, Aotearoa New Zealand.

-The Journal of Indigenous Wellbeing: Te Mauri - Pimatisiwin is a peer-reviewed, open-access, scholarly online journal that shares multi-disciplinary indigenous knowledge and research experience amongst indigenous professionals, academic and community leaders/groups.
+The refreshed journal affiliates with the international Healing Our Spirit Worldwide movement and promotes the health and wellbeing of indigenous individuals, families, communities and nations.
+Te Mauri - Pimatisiwin The Journal of Indigenous Wellbeing: is a peer-reviewed, open-access, scholarly online journal that shares indigenous knowledge and research experience amongst indigenous professionals, academic and community leaders/groups.